ivarlovlie/greatoffice/README.md

 ## code/api

-Contains a ASP.NET Core Web API, each route is specified in the Endpoints directory with a single file per route.
+Contains an ASP.NET Core Web API, each route is specified in the Endpoints directory with a single file per route.

 It handles all data operations (except administrative operations) for the platform.